 Frontend developers who prefer React, Vue.js or other JS frameworks to Angular most commonly criticise its relative complexity and verbosity.
 That’s been a drawback levelled at the framework since AngularJS was first released a decade ago.

 My personal position here is ‘no pain, no gain’, but it is true that Angular is complex.
 The framework’s component-based architecture is one of its big benefits but the way these hierarchical components are managed could be simpler.
 It can be necessary to create as many as five files for a single Angular component, inject dependencies and declare component lifecycle interfaces.

 This can mean a lot of time spent on repetitive tasks during Angular development.

 New Angular developers will need time to get on top of modules, dependency injection, components management, services and templates.
 And that’s before they get started on mastering RxJS, which, to a basic to intermediate level, is not more or less a necessity to working with Angular.

 Angular’s weaknesses are mainly tied to the process of learning the framework, rather than its technical capabilities as implemented by an already proficient Angular developer.
 However, for organisations who may not always be in a position to hire or bring in ready-to-go Angular developers, the framework’s learning curve and complexity is definitely a consideration.

 Personally, I would almost always opt for Angular as a framework for enterprise-level applications whose primary function is not to serve content.

-In long-term projects where investment will be considerable, Angular’s complexity and steep learning curve is compensated for by the more efficient maintenance clean TypeScript code provides for.
-The stability and ongoing tech support and consistent improvements Google’s support means is also a huge plus in the context of enterprise-level applications.
+In long-term projects where investment will be considerable, Angular’s complexity and steep learning curve are compensated for by the more efficient maintenance clean TypeScript code provides.
+The stability and ongoing tech support and consistent improvements of Google’s support are also a huge plus in the context of enterprise-level applications.

 React and Vue.js may be easier and cheaper to train and recruit for as well as to deploy in but neither framework is as versatile, maintainable and future-proof as Angular is.